BennySobol/Sr/README.md

 ### Output Data
 Sr. will create new folder in the input directory named **output**, in this folder the software will create several files:
 - **PointCloud.ply** - Colored pointcloud of the object
-- **occluded.jpg** - This images is used tp texture occluded part in the mesh
+- **occluded.jpg** - This images is used to texture occluded part in the mesh
 - **TexturMesh.mtl** - File containing information about the textures materials
 - **TexturMesh.obj** - Textured mesh of the object